Meharnath001/Meharnath001/README.md

 - 👋 Hi, I’m @Meharnath001
-- 👀 I’m interested in embedded system
+- 👀 I’m interested in embedded system,Data Analyst,Data Science
-- 🌱 I’m currently learning BE -ECE
+- 🌱 Completed bachelor's degree in ECE
 - 💞️ I’m looking to collaborate on software
 - 📫 How to reach me through KEC